-Case example: Company A is a transport company and loose Company B commodities.
-As Company A has an indemnity contract with Company C, the latter will be liable of compensating the loss caused by its insured, Company A, and pays back the equivalent of the lost commodities to Company B.
+Case example: Company A is a transport company and Company B trades commodities.
+As Company A has an indemnity contract with Company C, the latter will be liable for compensating for the loss caused by its insured, Company A, and pays back the equivalent of the lost commodities to Company B.

 What are the advantages of an indemnity?